 Limit intake of foods containing added sugars

 Excessive intake of foods containing added sugars can contribute to multiple health problems including obesity and tooth decay.
 The Australian Dietary Guidelines recommend limiting the intake of foods that have added sugars such as jams, confectionery, biscuits, cakes, ice cream, and syrups; as well as drinks such as soft drinks, energy drinks, cordials, fruit drinks, flavoured waters or sports drinks.
 These foods are classified as ‘discretionary choices’.
-It is recommended that children up to 8 years of age have no more than ½ a serve of discretionary choices per day while for older children and adolescents who are more active and not above their healthy weight range 0-2 ½ serves.
+It is recommended that children up to 8 years of age have no more than ½ a serve of discretionary choices per day while for older children and adolescents who are more active and not above their healthy weight range have no more than 0-2 ½ serves.